rayokamoto/cabinet/docs/features.md

 - `help`

 Future commands:
+- `sort`/`multisort` - Sort files with multiple options (combination of all the sorting commands)

 ### Path
 You have two options when providing a path:
-- Absolute path
+- Normal path
 - Template path

 When you run a command, you must provide a path/directory to sort.
-If no path option is provided, it defaults to using the absolute path.
-Otherwise, you can refer to the absolute path using the `-p` or `--path` options.
-Relative paths also work.
-E.g. you are in a directory with the folder `projects`, simply typing `projects` as your path will work.
+Relative paths also work - e.g. if you are in a directory with the folder `projects`, simply typing `projects` as your path will work.

 Example
 ```